 The current request is to first, rezone the subject tract from SF-1-NP to ERC, and second, to designate the tract NMU.
-Although not part of the current application, the remainder of the four currently-zoned SF-1-NP lots are proposed to be resubdivided into five SF-1-NP lots through the subdivision process if the current rezoning/plan amendment application is approved.
-Note, the resubdivision can move forward with or without the rezoning.
+Although not part of the current rezoning/plan amendment application, the remainder of the four currently-zoned SF-1-NP lots are proposed to be resubdivided into five SF-1-NP lots through the subdivision process, upon completion of the rezoning/plan amendment application.
+Note, the resubdivision application (C8-2014-0206.0A) can move forward with or without the rezoning.